 Rahib Salad (Roasted Eggplant Salad)

 I truly love it because I see it as a delicious alternative for the classic eggplant baba ganoush you also know well.
-Roasted eggplant is also a main ingredient here but instead of blending it all into a smooth paste you just chop up the eggplant and then add freshly chopped tomato, mint, cilantro and also onions.
+Roasted eggplant is also a main ingredient here.
+But instead of blending it all into a smooth paste, you just chop up the eggplant.
+And then you just add freshly chopped tomato, mint, cilantro and also onions.
+I think I like the crunch of the chopped onion the most here.Some recipes also use red and green bell peppers.
+Just don’t forget the lemon juice.
+That’s the finishing touch for this rahib salad.
+It really makes or breaks this dish.
+Serve it as a lunch salad with bread or as an appetizer dip with tortilla crisps, crackers or pita bread.

 Fresh and easy rahib salad: an Eastern roasted eggplant salad and also a great alternative for the classic baba ganoush!